ripplejb/reflection-notes/README.md

 ## 🔥 **Revolutionary Features**

 ### 🔐 **File-Level Encryption System**
-*NEW: Enterprise-grade security for your most private thoughts*
+*Bank-level security for your most private thoughts*

-- **🔒 AES-GCM Encryption**: Military-standard encryption with authenticated decryption
+- **🔒 Military-Standard Encryption**: Your files are protected with the same encryption used by banks and governments
 - **🔑 Individual File Passwords**: Each reflection file can have its own unique protection
 - **⚡ Instant Encryption**: Seamless save-with-encryption workflow
 - **🛡️ Security by Design**: Password required every time you load an encrypted file